MexUK/mxDataPacking/Readme.md

-**Data Packing (C++ Library)** mx namespace
+**Data Packing (C++ Library)**

 ![Build Status](https://github.com/MexUK/mxDataPacking/actions/workflows/msbuild.yml/badge.svg)
 ![Build Status](https://github.com/MexUK/mxDataPacking/actions/workflows/cmake-win-linux-mac.yml/badge.svg)

 A C++ library with no dependencies, for packing/unpacking binary data, with an optional byte-vector buffer.

+All code in this library is in the namespace called mx.

 -----

 **License**

-The library has MIT license.
+This library has the MIT license.
-This basically means you can use/edit the library for almost any purpose, make sure to
-include the "LICENSE" file with your copy of this library.
+Meaning you can use/edit your copy of this library, even commercially, but include the license file.

 -----

 **Example**

-example.h
+example.h // for Writer::st(..) and Reader::st(..)

 ```cpp
 #include <cstdint>